640 South State StreetDover, Delaware 19901

-Even if you do not use amphetamines, your workplace may require you to have the test as a condition of employment.
-If you are a parolee or someone being treated for drug abuse, you may also be required to take this test to show that you are abstaining from drug abuse.
+Even if you do not use amphetamines, you may need this test to get a job.
+If you are a parolee or someone being treated for drug use disorder, you may also need this test to show that you are not using drugs.

 Companies often use urine tests to screen new employees for drugs, including amphetamine.
-Although urine tests are less expensive than blood tests, they can be problematic because people have found ways to cheat the test and appear drug-free.
-Cheating usually involves adding a substance to the urine sample to alter the test results.
+Urine tests cost less than blood tests.
+But they can be a problem because people have found ways to cheat the test and appear drug free.
+Cheating usually involves adding something to the urine sample to change the test results.

 You may also have a blood test to screen for drugs such as amphetamine.
-Amphetamine can even be detected in a strand of your hair, although this test is not considered as reliable as a blood or urine test.
+Amphetamine can even be found in a strand of your hair.
+But this test is not considered to work as well as a blood or urine test.

-If you have injected amphetamines or other drugs, your doctor may test you for viruses that commonly affect drug users, such as HIV or hepatitis B or C.
+If you have injected amphetamines or other drugs, your doctor may test you for viruses that commonly affect drug users.
+These might be HIV or hepatitis B or C.

-If you have signs of a methamphetamine overdose, a doctor may also order a fingerstick blood sugar test, acetaminophen test, and ECG to rule out other medical emergencies or monitor your condition.
-Doctors may also order tests to check your electrolyte balance and the health of your kidneys and liver.
+If you have signs of a methamphetamine overdose, a doctor may also order a fingerstick blood sugar test, acetaminophen test, and ECG.
+This is to rule out other health emergencies or to monitor your condition.
+Health care providers may also order tests to check your electrolyte balance and the health of your kidneys and liver.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

-A positive result means you most likely have used this drug within the last one to four days.
+A positive result means you most likely have used this drug in the last 1 to 4 days.
 If you take amphetamine often, it may show up in your urine for up to a week after using it.

 Results only show that amphetamine was in your system at the time of the test.
-A positive test result should be confirmed by a certified laboratory.
-Doctors diagnose amphetamine abuse only after a physical exam that includes taking your personal history and talking with you.
-If you have a problem with amphetamine abuse, your doctor can suggest treatment for addiction, drug abuse, or depression.
+A positive test result should be confirmed by a lab.
+Doctors diagnose amphetamine use disorder only after a physical exam.
+This includes taking your personal history and talking with you.
+If you have a problem with amphetamine use, your doctor can suggest treatment for addiction, drug use disorder, or depression.